Robust algorithms with polynomial loss for near-unanimity CSPs: Overview of the proof of Theorem (2)

 Since the~dual discriminator is a~majority operation, every relation in $\Gamma$ is 2-decomposable.
 Therefore, it follows, e.g.\ from Lemma 3.2 in~\cite{Dalmau13:robust}, that to prove that $\CSP\Gamma$ admits a robust algorithm with loss $O(\sqrt\eps)$, it suffices to prove this for the case when $\Gamma$ consists of all unary and binary relations preserved by the dual discriminator.
 Such binary constraints are of one of the four kinds described in Section~\ref{sec:algebra}.
 Using this description, it follows from Lemma~3.2 of~\cite{Dalmau13:robust} that it suffices to consider the following three types of constraints: \begin{enumerate} \item Disjunction constraints of the form $x= a \vee y = b$, where $a,b\in D$; \item Unique game (UG) constraints of the form $x = \pi(y)$, where $\pi$ is any permutation on~$D$; \item Unary constraints of the form $x \in P$, where $P$ is an arbitrary non-empty subset of $D$. \end{enumerate}

-We present an algorithm that, given a $(1-\eps)$-satisfiable instance $\calI=(V,\calC)$ of the problem, finds a solution satisfying constraints with expected total weight $1- O(\sqrt{\eps\log{|D|}})$ (the hidden constant in the $O$-notation does not depend on $\eps$ and $|D|$).
+We present an algorithm that, given a $(1-\eps)$-satisfiable instance $\calI=(V,\calC)$ of the problem, finds a solution satisfying constraints with expected total weight $1- O(\sqrt{\eps\log{|D|}})$ (the hidden constant in the $O$-notation depends neither on $\eps$ nor on $|D|$).

 We now give an informal and somewhat imprecise sketch of the algorithm and its analysis.
 We present details in Section~\ref{sec:thm2}.
 We use the SDP relaxation from Section~\ref{sec:SDP}.
 Let us call the value $\|\mathbf{x}_a\|^2$ the SDP weight of the value $a$ for variable $x$.